Charles Barron: National Black United Front

-In 1979, Barron joined the National Black United Front (NBUF), and was the founding chairperson of its Harlem Chapter.
+In 1979, Barron joined the National Black United Front (NBUF) and was the founding chairperson of its Harlem Chapter.
 In 1982, as head of the Harlem Chapter, Barron was arrested with Preston Wilcox from the Institute of African Research because they, with roughly 12 to 20 other protesters, attempted to "forcibly remove" Robert Morris, a white historian, from the Schomburg Center for Research in Black Culture.
 Morris had been appointed chief archivist of the center.
 The members of the group were charged with harassment and criminal trespassing.

 Shortly after the incident, Barron was appointed chief of staff to the Reverend Herbert Daughtry, chairperson of the NBUF and minister at Brooklyn's House of the Lord Church.
 In 1983, Barron moved to East New York, where he and his wife founded the Dynamics of Leadership Company.
 He spoke at many organizations and schools, including Harvard and Yale, teaching principles of negotiation, team-building, emotional intelligence, and leadership.
 From 1982 to 1987, Barron served as secretary general of the African Peoples Christian Organization (APCO).
-He traveled across the United States visiting college campuses, churches, prisons and communities "organizing around international, national and local issues."
+He traveled across the United States visiting college campuses, churches, prisons, and communities "organizing around international, national and local issues."

 On December 21, 1987, Barron participated in a "day of outrage" to protest racism in the New York City Police Department and local courts.
 The protest involved blocking traffic during the evening rush hour, including eastbound traffic on the Brooklyn Bridge, as well as stopping subway trains in several stations.
 More than 70 protesters were arrested; most were charged with obstruction of government administration and disorderly conduct.
-Among the few who actually stood on the subway tracks included Barron, Rev. Al Sharpton, Rev. Benjamin Chavis, Rev. Timothy Mitchell, Assemblyman Roger Greene, and lawyer C. Vernon Mason, who were additionally charged with criminal trespass.
+Among the few who actually stood on the subway tracks included Barron, Rev. Al Sharpton, Rev. Benjamin Chavis, Rev. Timothy Mitchell, Assemblyman Roger Greene, and lawyer C. Vernon Mason, who was additionally charged with criminal trespass.
 All were held overnight in jail, which elicited further claims of racial bias.
-Sharpton, Mitchell and Barron were convicted in February 1990, with Mitchell and Barron being jailed for 45 days.
+Sharpton, Mitchell, and Barron were convicted in February 1990, with Mitchell and Barron being jailed for 45 days.
 Barron spent another 25 days in jail, with Sharpton, for a protest related to the Tawana Brawley rape allegations.

 In 1988, Barron published two children's books: Up You Mighty People, You Can Accomplish What You Will and Look For Me in the Whirlwind, written about the life of Marcus Garvey.

 One successful accomplishment of Barron and his allies was preventing the construction by the city of a wood-burning incinerator in the neighborhood.
 In 1996, Barron and community groups also fought the building of a natural gas generator.
 Barron said his opposition to the incinerator is what catapulted him into electoral politics.